VETERANS SERVICES | RANDOLPH HALL 2 | 541-888-7236 | firstname.lastname@example.org

 - Any student receiving G.I.
 Bill® education benefits while attending Southwestern Oregon Community College is required to obtain transcripts from military training and all previously attended schools and submit them to the school for evaluation of prior credit and shortening of the program proportionately.

-- Talk with the Veteran’s/Financial Aid staff located in Dellwood Hall, or email, to receive all necessary applications and paperwork for processing your financial aid requests.
+- Talk with the Veteran’s/Financial Aid staff located in Randolph Hall, or email, to receive all necessary applications and paperwork for processing your financial aid requests.

-- Go to Student Success Center (SSC) in Stensland Hall, to the Curry Campus, or to the Gold Beach Center to complete the placement process and meet with a veterans counselor to schedule your classes.
+- Go to the Student Success Center (SSC) in Stensland Hall, to the Student Success Center on our Curry Campus, to complete the placement process and meet with a veterans counselor to schedule your classes.

 - Once registered for classes, return to the Veterans Office with a printed schedule so your registration can be verified in the Veterans education database.